INTRODUCTION & DETAILS

 The winning entry of each month will be included in the shortlist for the annual competition in June 2021.

-The winning entry of each month will be professionally recorded and voiced, and broadcast as part of the digital series at the Worcester Fringe 2021.
+The winning entry of each month will be professionally recorded and voiced, and broadcast as part of a digital series in 2021.

 Entries that are shortlisted will be recognised and published online.